tidymodels/recipes/tests/testthat/_snaps/dummy.md

       factors <- prep(factors, training = sacr_missing)
     Condition
       Warning:
       !
-There are new levels in a factor: NA
+There are new levels in a factor: `NA`.

 ---